 This dish is best served hot and fresh.
 Leftovers can be stored in an airtight container in the fridge for up to 4 days.

 One Pot Spicy Sausage Pasta

-- 1 ring (13 ounces) Andouille smoked sausage, sliced diagonally into ¼ inch pieces
+- 1 ring (13 ounces) Andouille smoked sausage, or kielbasa, sliced diagonally into ¼ inch pieces

 - 1 tablespoon olive oil